mohamednassser2005/helloworld/README.md

 # helloworld
-helloworld.py is my first Python project, and obviously as the name suggests, when it is run, it will display a Hello world! message.
+helloworld.py is my first Python project, and obviously, as the name suggests, it will display a Hello World! message when run.